 Philadelphia is rich in both its history and its diversity.
-Best known for its neighborhoods, historical richness, pop-up gardens, events, and food, Philadelphia is a major East Coast tourist destination.
-Volunteers live on the second and third floor of a residential home in the Manayunk section of the city within walking distance to great restaurants, art galleries, and many outdoor festivals!
-Volunteers work downtown and utilize public transportation as it is very accessible in this urban environment with a bus stop right outside the volunteer residence.
-Biking is also a very popular mode of transportation.
+Best known for its neighborhoods, historical sites, pop-up gardens, events, and food, Philadelphia is a popular East Coast destination.
+Volunteers live in an apartment in the Chinatown section of the city within walking distance to great restaurants, parks, historical sites, galleries, many outdoor festivals, and even some of our service sites!
+Volunteers utilize public transportation as it is very accessible in this urban environment.

 Housing: apartment (2 floors)

 Service Site Descriptions

 Mission: To respond to the issue of student food insecurity by providing services to alleviate hunger on campus.

 Gwynedd Mercy University (GMercyU) is a Mercy-sponsored university in the northern Philadelphia suburbs.
 Catherine’s Cupboard, the University food pantry, is a ministry of the Mercy Center for Service, Spirituality and Justice.
 Catherine’s Cupboard primarily serves students enrolled at Gwynedd Mercy University and their families.
 Last year approximately 120 students utilized its services; this year it is projected that over 150 students and their families will do so.
 Students range in age from 18-60 and may be commuters or residents.
 They may be facing temporary financial setbacks or they may have experienced a lifetime of poverty.
 A volunteer is needed as a pantry coordinator for Catherine’s Cupboard.
 The responsibilities include coordinating daily operation of the pantry, assisting students with access to resources and information, raising awareness about food and other basic need’s insecurities, and supporting staff in other areas of the department.

 Mission: To respond in the spirit of mercy to the needs of those who are underserved.